 |

-costing Florida approximately $17 million per year.
+cost Florida approximately $17 million per year through 2006.
+The eradication program

 |